-Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the lift lobby with access to the stairwell through the fire doors as indicated below.
+Once you have evacuated your flat via your main front door and ensured that the door is latched shut behind you, you will find yourself in the lobby with access to the stairwell through the fire door as indicated below.

 Follow the stairwell to the ground floor.
-Once on the Ground Floor, exit through the main entrance door and to a place of safety.
+Once on the Ground floor exit through the main entrance door to a place of safety.